monkeydmack/brutus/README.md

-# Hatch
+# Brutus
-Hatch is a brute force tool that is used to brute force most websites
+BRUTUS is a brute force tool that is used to brute force most websites

 # Update! v.1.3.1
 added arg support **yay**